Atkinson

 Sight Gauges

-The Tankmaster sight gauge is a small tube that is connected at the top of the tankmaster body.
+The Atkinson Tankmaster sight gauge is a small tube that is connected at the top of the tankmaster body.
 The tube runs up the side of the tank and is clear, usually with a float inside.
 The Tankmaster will have a “pull to read” valve.
 When this is operated the valve opens and allows fuel to travel up the tube.
 Due to the gravitational effect, the fuel in the tube will level out at the same level of the fuel inside the tank.

-Tankmaster Sight Tubes are supplied with a white UPVC support shield on models up to 5ft and Aluminium support shield on 6ft+ models.
+Atkinson Tankmaster Sight Tubes are supplied with a white UPVC support shield on models up to 5ft and Aluminium support shield on 6ft+ models.

 See options in table below: